 Do you have a passion for wild animals?
 Do you wonder how to turn that enthusiasm into a career?
 Consider earning a minor in captive wild animal management!

-For animal sciences or fisheries and wildlife sciences majors, the minor will require an additional 18-20 hours of coursework.
+For animal sciences or natural resource science and management majors, the minor will require an additional 18-20 hours of coursework.
 For non-animal sciences or fisheries and wildlife sciences majors, the minor may require prerequisite courses in addition to the required curriculum.

 A combination of coursework from the two major degrees will teach conservation, management and scientific principles to provide the background for a career in the care and management of wild animals.

 - Fill out the Minor Form available from Current Students Academic Forms

 While preparing yourself for a career in either animal sciences or fisheries and wildlife sciences, learn to blend the disciplines, spend time focused on wild animals, interact with professionals involved in various aspects of captive wild animal management and provide yourself with a distinct advantage for a career in:

 - Animal rescue operations